 The Raines children work alongside their parents as well as individually to contribute to the community, including through USO Story Time events, coaching youth soccer, serving in church and volunteer opportunities through their Girl and Boy Scouts troops.

-Through consistent volunteer work and a dedication to service, the Youngs have shown their willingness to go above and beyond in order to help others.
-It is with sincere gratitude and appreciation that the Association of the United States Army presents our Volunteer Family of the Year Award to this remarkable Army family on this, the third day of October, two thousand sixteen
+Through their tireless volunteer work and dedication to service, the Raines family has shown its willingness to go above and beyond to help others.
+It is with sincere gratitude and appreciation that the Association of the United States Army presents our Volunteer Family of the Year Award to this remarkable Army family on this, the thirteenth day of October two thousand twenty.